“A good teacher is like a candle – it consumes itself to light the way for others.”

 Chapter 1: The circle of life (lessons)

 From our grandparents, our parents and us, to our kids, our grandkids and our great-grandkids – teachers will never be more than a ‘doubt’ away.
 Considered to be the oldest and noblest of professions for centuries, a teacher’s job is no child’s play.
-They are invaluable in molding the minds of yesterday, today and tomorrow.
+They are invaluable in moulding the minds of yesterday, today and tomorrow.
 A teacher’s work isn’t limited to just academics – they are also instrumental in the moral and social development of their students.
 This massive responsibility entails constant dedication to the profession and to their students, which sometimes can have adverse effects on their overall mental health.

 Chapter 2: It’s not as easy as ABC